 If the Headteacher in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, they should consult with their LADO.
-It is recommended calling the LADO to talk your concern through for support and assurance purposes in all cases.

-If the concern has been raised via a third party, the Headteacher should collect as much evidence as possible by speaking:
+If the concern has been raised via a third party, the headteacher should collect as much evidence as possible by speaking:

-- Directly to the person who raised the concern unless it has been raised anonymously. - To the individual involved and any witnesses.
+- directly to the person who raised the concern unless it has been raised anonymously. - to the individual involved and any witnesses.